jkreucher/ReicheltAPI/README.md

 ## Downloading Datasheets

-This module allows you to download the datasheet from Reichelt as well.
-Since the link to the datasheet is parsed by *get_part_information* it is very easy to implement:
+The module also allows you to download the product's datasheet directly from Reichelt.
+The URL is extracted by the [`get_part_information`](reichelt.py) function, and downloading is as simple as:
 ```python
 foo.get_datasheet(product["datasheet"], "foo.pdf")
 ```
-Now the datasheet for the product above is saved in "foo.pdf".
+This will save the datasheet as `foo.pdf` in your current directory.